Photo by AndreyPopov from Getty Images via Canva.com

 Location Drives Rent Payments

-It's easy to see the 30% guideline is a difficult challenge in a high cost of living zip code.
-To remain near that goal, you’ll need to use strict budgeting in other areas, such as entertainment and other non-essential spending.
+Location is also an essential factor in determining how much rent you can afford.
+A duty station in Hawaii or San Diego will probably cost more than 30% of your income, which is normal for those areas.
+It's easy to see the 30% guideline is a challenge in a high cost-of-living zip code.
+To remain near that goal, you’ll need strict budgeting in other areas, such as entertainment and other non-essential spending.

 The 50/30/20 Rule for Rent

 The 50/30/20 rule offers more flexibility for a military family to rank priorities.
-Your after tax pay is divided into three categories:
+Your after-tax pay is divided into three categories:

-- 50% of the total is for need based spending (rent, utilities, food)
+- 50% of the total is for need-based spending (rent, utilities, food)

 - 30% is for wants (entertainment, travel)